In Your House 13: Final Four: Background

-In Your House was a series of monthly pay-per-view (PPV) shows first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
+In Your House was a series of monthly professional wrestling pay-per-view (PPV) events first produced by the World Wrestling Federation (WWF, now WWE) in May 1995.
 They aired when the promotion was not holding one of its then-five major PPVs (WrestleMania, King of the Ring, SummerSlam, Survivor Series, and Royal Rumble), and were sold at a lower cost.
 In Your House 13: Final Four took place on February 16, 1997, at the UTC Arena in Chattanooga, Tennessee.
 The name of the show was based on the event's main event match, which was a four corners elimination match.

 Storylines

 Main event background

-The main angle entering this edition of In Your House was, initially, the resolution to the Royal Rumble match from the previous pay-per-view; the controversial ending of the match featured four wrestlers whose feuds became intertwined as a result.
+The main angle entering this edition of In Your House was, as mentioned above, the resolution to the Royal Rumble match from the previous pay-per-view.
+Officially, the match had been won by Stone Cold Steve Austin, but there was significant controversy surrounding the way Austin won the match.